-The Chordify toolbox has a lot of fun Premium tools!
-You might have seen them on the toolbar while jamming to your favorite tracks, but just didn’t know what they were actually for.
+The Chordify toolbox has a lot of fun Premium tools for some Premium jamming!
+You might have seen them on the toolbar while you were playing your favorite tracks, but just didn’t know what they were actually for.
 In this blog post we’re going to take you by the hand, and explain every feature so you can improve the quality of your jams.

 The Chordify toolbox is accessible for Premium members.
 Not Premium yet?
 Jam along with songs from our Featured channel where the Premium features are unlocked for everybody!
 This way you can try them out and see if they could help you with your jams.

-To the right of the Transpose feature you see the Capo tool.
+To the right of the Transpose feature you see another feature from the Chordify toolbox: the Capo.
 The capo is a movable nut that you can use up and down the guitar neck to artificially transpose the range of your instrument in real life.
 Well you don’t have to do it in the analog dimension of course, since we have it digitally as a tool.
-This has a few advantages.
+Our digital capo tool has a few advantages.

 For starters you can move the digital capo up and down the fretboard to see if this will provide you with some cool chord diagrams.
 After that you can place the real life capo on your guitar and jam along.
 The second advantage is that the Chordify capo can provide you with some less finger breaking diagrams.